wintere/introhpc-archive/slurm/lesson.md

 39456611.ba+      batch      0.00G            2025-10-23T13:30:22   00:01:48  CANCELLED
 39456611.ex+     extern      0.00G            2025-10-23T13:30:22   00:01:48  COMPLETED
 ```

+To see a list of all possible `sacct` formatting parameters, use the
+`sacct --helpformat` command.

 ## Introducing GPU Jobs: Debugging Activity
 Let's examine an example GPU job in detail: `gpu.sbatch`.